Mandrill: Predators, parasites and pathogens

 Leopards may prey on mandrills, as traces of mandrill have been found in their feces.
 Other potential predators include African rock pythons, crowned eagles and chimpanzees.
 Leopards are a threat to all individuals, while eagles are only threats to the young.
 In a study where a mandrill group was exposed to models of leopards and crown eagles, the leopard models tended to cause the mandrills to flee up trees while the eagles were more likely to drive them to take cover.
 The dominant male did not flee from either model types; in the case of the leopards, he paced around while looking in their direction.
 Alarm calls were more commonly heard in response to leopards than eagles.

 Mandrills can become infected with gastrointestinal parasites, such as nematodes and protozoa.
-Tumbu fly larvae may live under the skin and individuals that walk though grassland can get infested with ticks.
+Tumbu fly larvae may live under the skin and individuals that walk through grassland can get infested with ticks.
 Blood parasites include the malaria-causing Plasmodium and the nematode Loa loa, which is transmitted by bites from deer flies.
 Wild mandrills have tested positive for SIV, enteroviruses of the species EV-J and astroviruses, including a human variant.